crhaugen/J.A.R.V.I.S/README.md

 ## Some utilities JARVIS has (more to come):

-  ⋅⋅* Getting temperture
+  * Getting temperture

-  ⋅⋅* Getting Current weather status.
+  * Getting Current weather status.

-  ⋅⋅* Getting top posts on reddit, given a subreddit name
+  * Getting top posts on reddit, given a subreddit name

-## Some miscellaneous functions JARVIS can perform (more to come):

-  ⋅⋅* Clap back
+  * Clap back
   JARVIS will repete a users message with an emoji (chosen by user) between each word.

-  ⋅⋅* Upside-down
+  * Upside-down
-  -JARVIS will turn users message upside-down
+  JARVIS will turn users message upside-down

-  ⋅⋅* Talking Jarvis
+  * Talking Jarvis
-  -JARVIS will reponse with a ransom sentence when a user calls his name.
+  JARVIS will reponse with a ransom sentence when a user calls his name.